holoviz/panel/doc/explanation/dependencies/param.md

 [Param](https://param.holoviz.org/) is a Python package that is foundational in the implementation and usage of Panel, and more generally of the [HoloViz](https://holoviz.org/) tools.
 Param provides super-charged object attributes, called **Parameters**, that behave like normal Python object attributes but benefit from two major features that are both heavily used in Panel:

-- *Parameters*' attribute value are runtime validated.
+- *Parameter* attribute values are runtime validated.
-- *Parameters* are objects that can be watched, i.e. you can register callbacks (i.e. functions, methods) that will be executed when their value changes.
+- *Parameters* are objects that can be watched, i.e. you can register callbacks (Python functions or methods) that will be executed when the parameter value changes.

 ## *Parameterized* and *Parameter* intro

-A `Parameterized` class, i.e. a class on which *Parameters* can be set, is created by inheriting from `param.Parameterized`.
-Most of Panel objects (widgets, panels, layouts, templates, etc.) actually inherit from `param.Parameterized`!
+A *Parameterized* class, i.e. a class on which *Parameters* can be set, is created by inheriting from `param.Parameterized`.
+Most Panel objects (widgets, panels, layouts, templates, etc.) actually inherit from `param.Parameterized`!

 ```{pyodide}
 print(